wingos80/thesis_notes/Master_notes.md

 ### **Research Objective**

+>~~*To advance the state-of-the-art RL based fault tolerant flight controllers and further the technological readiness level of the Flying-V, by developing a reinforcement learning based intelligent flight control system for the Flying-V.*~~

-> *To advance the state-of-the-art RL based fault tolerant flight controllers and further the technological readiness level of the Flying-V, by developing a reinforcement learning based intelligent flight control system for the Flying-V.*
+> *To advance the state-of-the-art RL based fault tolerant flight controllers and further the technological readiness level of the Flying-V, by developing a reinforcement learning based intelligent flight control system that can stabilize and demonstrate the handling qualities of the Flying-V.*

+%%
+should change q1 to be more generic/make most promising more quantifiable

+make q3 more specific

+q4a success rate/monte carlo

+q4d should probably change intelligent/traditional to other SOTA controller %%

 ### **Research Questions**

-1. What reinforcement learning algorithm has most promise to the problem of fault tolerant flight control?
+1. What reinforcement learning algorithm can yield a flight controller which is the most tolerant to faults while providing good reference tracking?
-	1. What RL algorithms are used in state-of-the-art flight control?
+	1. What RL algorithms are considered to be state-of-the-art?
-	2. What desirable qualities should an algorithm possess for the best fault tolerant controller?
-	3. What preliminary comparison should be done to select the most promising algorithm?
+	2. In what ways can an RL based flight controller be made fault tolerant?
+	3. Upon applying the candidate algorithms to a simpler dynamical system than a nonlinear simulation of the Flying-V, which algorithm demonstrates the highest degree of reference tracking and fault tolerance?
+2. What are the flight control related challenges when it comes to designing a controller for the Flying-V?
-2. What are the handling qualities or possible faults scenarios of the Flying-V that a controller should take into account?
+	1. What are the flight handling qualities of the Flying-V?
+	2. What are some of the potential fault scenarios that warrant attention in the Flying-V?
 3. How can the identified algorithm be applied to control the Flying-V?
-	1. How are RL based flight controllers implemented?
+	1. How should the implemented controller be structured?
 	2. How will the algorithm interface with existing simulations of the Flying-V?
 4. How does the implemented flight controller perform both in the presence of faults and in nominal flight?
-	1. What criteria should be kept track of to characterize a controllers fault tolerance?
+	1. What criteria should be kept track of to characterize a controllers fault tolerance (fault tolerance success rate, nMAE of tracking error, variance of nMAE...)?
 	2. Noting the possible fault scenarios and handling qualities of the Flying-V, what flight scenarios should be designed to test the performance of the controller?
-	3. How well does the nominal flight performance of the proposed flight controller compare to other intelligent and traditional controllers?
+	3. How well does the nominal flight performance of the proposed flight controller compare to other state-of-the-art controllers?
-	4. How are the fault tolerance characteristics of the proposed flight controller compared to other intelligent and traditional controllers?
+	4. How are the fault tolerance characteristics of the proposed flight controller compared to other state-of-the-art controllers?

 ---